OlivierLD/raspberry-coffee/Project.Trunk/REST.clients/REST.assembler/README.md

 <!-- Memory minimal footprint ~xxMb -->

 ##### fnProject
 Still in development, but quite promising.
+Docker native.

 WIP. 🚧

 ### Using a light custom (micro) HTTP Server
 Less snappy than `Swagger`, but eventually lighter, in term of footprint.